bjerrep/obsoleta/GENERATORS.md

 ./dixi.py --printtemplate > local/temp/obsoleta.json
 ```

-now open the obsoleta json package file add the line "language": "C" to the package file not to get any C++ wrapper stuff (for no particular reason).
+now open the obsoleta json package file and add the line "language": "C" to the package file not to get any C++ wrapper stuff (for no particular reason).
 Now its time to generate the source files and get a quick overview of the output:

 ```
 ./dixi.py --conf testdata/test.conf --path local/temp --generate_c --generate_src src --generate_inc inc